davidlin006811/myparrotchat/README.md

  - Snapshot functionality in video chat
  - Multiple groups
  - Easy user and group search
- - Free contacter adding and removing
+ - Contacter adding and removing
  - An easy way to create group, remove group, join group, and withdraw from group freely
  - One to one private chat and one to mutilple group chat
  - A simple way to toggle between deafult input panel and floating input panel